jafin/testzip/README.md

 # testzip

-Very simple command line tool to recursively test zip/rar archives in a folder tree using 7z.exe (windows).
+Basic command line tool to recursively test zip/rar archives in a folder tree using 7z.exe (windows).

 ## Requirements and limitations